First-Principles Insights into the Site Occupancy of Ta-Fe-Al C14 Laves Phases: Computational Methods

 The C14 Laves phase, possessing a hexagonal crystal structure, features independent lattice parameters $a$ and $c$, and the angles $\alpha, \beta,$ and $\gamma$ are fixed at 90$^{\circ}$, 90$^{\circ}$, and 120$^{\circ}$, respectively, in its conventional unit cell.
 The ground-state lattice parameters were achieved by fully relaxing the atomic position, cell shape, and cell size.
 Magnetism was included in the configurational sampling by permuting the spin-up and spin-down arrangement across all Fe atoms, with each configuration considered as a separate structure.
 Structures with ternary compositions were optimized using the same methodology.
-This results in the full-cell relaxation of 3 unique configurations in Fe$_2$Ta, and many more for ternary compositions, as detailed in Table \ref{tab:1}.
-The binary TaFe$_2$ converged to lattice parameters of $a$ = 4.784 $\mathrm{\AA{}}$ and $c$ = 7.843 $\mathrm{\AA{}}$, which are within $\sim $1 $\%$ of the experimentally reported values \cite{kuo1953ternary,van198657fe,elliott1958occurrence,asrar1988phase,wada1988weak,blavzina1989friauf}.
+This results in the full-cell relaxation of three unique configurations in TaFe$_2$, and many more for ternary compositions, as detailed in Table \ref{tab:1}.

 The site occupancy preferences of Al in Ta(Fe$_{1-x}$Al$_x$)$_2$ Laves phases, where the Ta concentration is held at the stoichiometric composition of 1/3, were explored using DFT.
 The Al concentration was examined across a range defined by the solubility limit identified by Witusiewicz et al. \cite{witusiewicz2013experimental}, i.e., $ 0 \leq x_\textnormal{Al} \leq 0.52$.
 Site occupation was explored within one conventional C14 unit cell, containing four formula units of AB$_2$, corresponding to six $6h$ sites, two $2a$ sites, and four $4f$ sites.
 Al substitution was permuted among the B-sites ($6h$ and $2a$ sites), as previous studies \cite{yamagata2023site,prymak2008phase,kerkau2009site} suggest that A-site substitution is highly unlikely in A-stoichiometric C14 Laves phases, even in cases where the atomic radius of the ternary component is closer to that of the A atom.